-Student Support and Wellbeing services are available to students along with Disability and Learning Difficulty services.
+Student Support and Wellbeing services are available to students along with the Disability and Dyslexia Service.

 18. Admissions

 Admissions policy

 The DET is open to appropriately qualified (see below) applicants who carry a professional responsibility for teaching, tutoring, training or assessing in the post-compulsory sector.
 This work can be paid or voluntary.
 The University will seek evidence of personal professional experiences that provides an indication of ability to meet the demands of the programmes.